Pankraz76/spotless/plugin-gradle/README.md

 This step expands all wildcard imports to single class imports.
 To do this, [JavaParser](https://javaparser.org/) is used to parse the complete sourcecode and resolve the full qualified name of all used classes and static methods.
-This operation can be resource intensive when formatting many source files, so you may want to change to `forbidWildcardImports` when your codebase is cleaned and stable.
+This operation can be resource intensive when formatting many source files, so you may want to change to `expandWildcardImports` when your codebase is cleaned and stable.

 ```
 spotless {